 [Check out my posts on deciphering financial aid packages to learn more about paying for college.]

 Social media’s influence on college admissions More college admissions officers review applicants’ social media pages than they did in 2008, according to a survey by Kaplan Test Prep.
 Though colleges look at students’ pages for different reasons, teens need to know what they should and shouldn’t put up on their social media pages.

-Share articles and posts you’ve found helpful in the comments section below.
+Share your thoughts on these articles, and others you’ve found helpful, in the comments section below.